withoutboats/notty/README.md

 Many of these features are not yet implemented.

-To achieve these ends __notty__ will implement a new and more consistent escape protocol than ANSI escape codes.
+To achieve these ends, __notty__ will implement a new and more consistent escape protocol than ANSI escape codes.
 This protocol will be comparatively easy to extend with new features as the project grows.
 Once a feature set has been stabilized, I will write a framework for creating terminal applications that